Dynamical System of Scalar Field from 2-Dimension to 3-D and its Cosmological Implication: Cosmological Implications and Conclusion

-The main purpose of the paper is not to analyze the dynamical behavior about different scalar fields in detail, so we will not investigate the detailed critical points and their stable properties for each dynamical system.
-What we want to focus on is about the dynamical system itself.
-First thing we want to emphasize is that, the dynamical variables ($x, y$) in the previous papers are about the scalar field and its first derivative. these dynamical variables have no direct cosmological meaning, and the autonomous system for $dx/dN$ and $dy/dN$ also varies from different models.
-However, it would be more convenient if we change the variables from $(x, y)$ to observable quantities $(\gamma_{\phi}, \Omega_{\phi})$.
-Firstly, $(\gamma_{\phi}, \Omega_{\phi})$ are directly related to the observable quantities and also about the the properties of dark energy.
+Dynamical variables ($x, y$) in the previous papers are about the scalar field and its first derivative.
+Though for some scalar field models(quintessence or phantom quintessence), the combination of variables ($x, y$) has certain meaning, namely , $y^2 \pm x^2=\Omega_{\phi}$, but generally speaking, these dynamical variables have no direct cosmological meaning, and the autonomous system for $dx/dN$ and $dy/dN$ also varies from different models.
+Authors studied dynamical properties of scalar field based on quantities $(\gamma_{\phi}, \Omega_{\phi})$ instead of variables $(x, y)$\cite{add2, add3, 9, 7, 8, 10, 12, 13, add1}.
+It is more convenient if we change the variables from $(x, y)$ to observable quantities $(\gamma_{\phi}, \Omega_{\phi})$.
+Firstly, $(\gamma_{\phi}, \Omega_{\phi})$ are directly related to the observable quantities and also about the properties of dark energy.
 Analyzing the system based on $(\gamma_{\phi}, \Omega_{\phi})$, we can figure out how the equation of state of dark energy $w_{\phi}$ and the density parameter $\Omega_{\phi}$ evolve.
-Secondly, though the form of autonomous system for $dx/dN$ and $dy/dN$ are completely different for different models, but we found that the function for $d\Omega_{\phi}/dN$ has the same expression in quintessence, tachyon, k-essence and general non-canonical scalar field model(i.e., Eq.(\ref{eqs14}),Eq.(\ref{eqs23}),Eq.(\ref{eqs35}),Eq.(\ref{eqs44})) as follows:
+Secondly, though the form of autonomous system for $dx/dN$ and $dy/dN$ are completely different for different models, but it is quite interesting that the function for $d\Omega_{\phi}/dN$ has the same expression in quintessence, tachyon, k-essence and general non-canonical scalar field model(i.e., Eq.(\ref{eqs14}),Eq.(\ref{eqs23}),Eq.(\ref{eqs35}),Eq.(\ref{eqs44})) as follows:

-The only difference are the form of function $d\gamma_{\phi}/dN$.
-In fact, we can prove that Eq.(\ref{eqs47}) holds for all non-coupled dark energy models as long as they satisfy the following equations:
+The only difference is the form of function $d\gamma_{\phi}/dN$.
+In fact, it is a well-known fact that Eq.(\ref{eqs47}) holds for all non-coupled dark energy models as long as they satisfy the following equations: